 Texas law requires that all humane organizations (Rescues, SPCA’s, Humane Societies, State nonprofit, and charitable 501c3 exempt orgs) collect from the adopter and remit sales/use tax to the Texas Comptroller on their adoption fees.
 The only entities in Texas that are exempt from collecting sales tax from the adopters are municipal animal control agencies/shelters operated by a county or city.

 Beginning 1/1/2020, we will be required by the State to collect and remit sales tax to the State on our adoption fees.
-Our standard adoption fees are:
+Our standard adoption fees, including sales tax, are:

 Adopting a Greyhound from GALT-Central Texas